mootools/mootools-core/Docs/Element/Element.md

 ### Arguments:

-* Any number of the following as arguments are accepted: HTMLCollections, arrays of elements, elements, strings as selectors.
+* Any number of the following as arguments are accepted: HTMLCollections, arrays of elements, elements, or strings as selectors.

 ### Returns: